Consent2Go Q&A

 Adult Volunteers with access permissions in Consent2Go login to the website directly with a username and password or use the staff app on the go.

 Adult Volunteers who are also parents, can access their youth members details through the Consent2Go parent app or by clicking links that are sent out via the system to provide updates or register for events which come in emails.
 Parents do not login with a username and password.
+They are sent links and may use DOB (at times) or receive six digit codes via text message.

 What happens if a Group does not have a Group Leader?